dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ~~~

 This will load balance any names under `lb.example.org` using the data from the manager running on
 localhost on port 18000.
-The node ID will default to `coredns`.
+The node ID will be `test-id` and no TLS will be used.

 ## Also See